 If all this freedom and ambiguity makes you nervous, use it in conjunction with some of the other design trends to put your mind at ease.
 Vintage flea market finds can be repainted in bold colors, boring pillows can be replaced or recovered in wildly patterned fabrics, brightly framed (awkward) family photos or homemade artwork can personalize your walls.
 Rumor has it that even the 70’s are making a comeback!
 If that vibes with you, 2023 is giving you permission to go all out.
 This year it’s completely acceptable to mix styles, rather than adhering to a rigid design guide.
 The key is to style your home in a way that makes you happy.

-If you need help incorporating these and other design aspects of this year, or you’re ready to make a bigger change to your space, the helpful staff at Family Floors in Long Beach, CA are ready to help.
+If you need help incorporating these and other design aspects of this year, or you’re ready to make a bigger change to your space, the helpful staff at Family Floors are ready to help.
 Contact us today!